 Latest News

-Natural gas is used to fuel power plants, homes and factories, as well as the booming LNG sector.
-The supply of natural gas needed to fuel all these uses comes from a small, ever-shrinking slice of America's shales patch.
+Natural gas is used to fuel power plants, homes and factories in the U.S., as well as the booming LNG export industry.
+The supply of natural gas needed to fuel all these uses comes from a small, ever-narrower portion of America's shales patch.

-The mismatch between an increasing number of consumers and a decreasing supply base could lead to a structural crunch in the U.S. gas market, which would trigger periods of price volatility and supply stress.
+The mismatch between an?increasing number of consumers and a shrinking base of supplies could lead to a structural crunch in the U.S. gas market, which would trigger periods of price volatility and supply stress.

-Gas prices that are too high could harm the U.S. economic system and derail efforts to make America the leader in AI applications and data.
-Gas producers in the United States are therefore under pressure to ensure that they can meet demand and supply.
+Gas prices that are too high would hurt the U.S. economy, and could derail the efforts to make the U.S. a leader in AI and data-driven applications.
+Gas producers in the United States are therefore under intense pressure to ensure that supply matches demand.

 SCRUTINY SHALE